EduardoNeville/myreads/notes.md

 $$K_L(A,B,C) = (C A^i B)_{i \in [L]} \in \R^L = (CB, CAB,\dots, CA^{L-1}B) \qquad (7)$$
 The entire output $y \in \R^{HxL} can be computed at once by a convolution, which can be efficiently implemented with three FFTs.

+##### Computational Bottlenecks

+1. Recurrence view is a **matrix-vector-multiplication (MVM)** of the discretized $\bar A$
+2. Convolutional view is computing a Krylov function $K_L$

+For both views, learning the parameters $\bar A$ and $\Delta t$ requires recomputing a MVM and a Krylov function for $\bar A$ over and over.
+Which is computationally inefficient.

+Corollary 4.1.
+For $w$ corresponding to the classical OPs, hippo($w$) is 3-quasiseparable.

+They show that the same restriction of $A$ to the class of quasiseparable (Corollary 4.1), which gives an LSSL the ability to theoretically remember long dependencies, simultaneously grants it computational efficiency.

+First of all, it is known that quasiseparable matrices have efficient (linear-time) MVM.
+We show that they also have fast Krylov functions, allowing efficient training with convolutions.

+##### Limitations

+The fast Krylov algorithm is sophisticated and was not implemented in the first version of this work.
+A follow-up to this paper found that it is not numerically stable and thus not usable on hardware.
+Thus the algorithmic contributions serves the purpose of a proof-of-concept that fast algorithms for the LSSL do exist in other computation models (i.e., arithmetic operations instead of floating point operations), and leave an open question as to whether fast, numerically stable, and practical algorithms for the LSSL exist.

 ### HiPPO Recurrent Memory
 [Link](https://arxiv.org/abs/2008.07669)